zdravkov/kendo-docs/aspnet-mvc/globalization.md

 ## Use the same culture on the server and client-side

-To make Kendo UI use the same culture as the server-side follow these steps:
+To make Telerik UI for ASP.NET MVC use the same culture as the server-side follow these steps:

 1. Copy the required culture JavaScript files from the **\js\culture\** directory of your Telerik UI for ASP.NET MVC installation to the **~/Scripts/cultures/** directory of your application.